Essex Ringing Course

 The emphasis on competence in the notes on the Course is quite deliberate.
 If you are in a Group for which you are not yet ready you will, as a consequence, not make the progress intended and progress of others in that Group will be hindered.
 The Course Management reserves the right to ask you to change groups if it is felt appropriate.
 The aim is for all students to make significant progress and to enjoy their practical sessions.

-PRACTICAL RINGING SESSIONS
+PRACTICAL RINGING SECCIONS

 The Course will be divided into Groups for practical sessions as below, one of which must be chosen on the Application Form.
 Please see details on separate sheet.